Speech processing: Dynamic time warping

 Dynamic time warping (DTW) is an algorithm for measuring similarity between two temporal sequences, which may vary in speed.
-In general, DTW is a method that calculates an optimal match between two given sequences (e.g. time series) with certain restriction and rules.
-The optimal match is denoted by the match that satisfies all the restrictions and the rules and that has the minimal cost, where the cost is computed as the sum of absolute differences, for each matched pair of indices, between their values.
+In general, DTW is a method that calculates an optimal match between two given sequences (e.g. time series) with certain restrictions and rules.
+The optimal match is denoted by the match that satisfies all the restrictions and the rules and that has the minimal cost, where the cost is computed as the sum of absolute differences for each matched pair of indices between their values.

 Hidden Markov models

 A hidden Markov model can be represented as the simplest dynamic Bayesian network.
 The goal of the algorithm is to estimate a hidden variable x(t) given a list of observations y(t).
 By applying the Markov property, the conditional probability distribution of the hidden variable x(t) at time t, given the values of the hidden variable x at all times, depends only on the value of the hidden variable x(t − 1).
 Similarly, the value of the observed variable y(t) only depends on the value of the hidden variable x(t) (both at time t).